How Immigrants Can Open A Bank Account Without A Social Security Card

 4. Establishing credit

-Finally, establishing checking and savings accounts in your names can be a stepping stone for building credit.
+Finally, establishing checking and savings accounts in your name can be a stepping stone for building credit.
 More banks and financial institutions are allowing undocumented immigrants to apply for credit cards and loans.
-Having some banking history under your belt can give credit card companies and lenders some reassurance that you're responsible when it comes to using credit.
+Having some banking history under your belt can give credit card companies and lenders some reassurance that you’re responsible when it comes to using credit.

-Compare Bank Account Options Carefully
+How Can Immigrants Compare Bank Account Options?

 Now that you know how to open a bank account without a social security card, you can take the next step.
 If you’re ready to open a bank account, take time to do your research first.
 Specifically, when comparing banks and credit unions, consider: